 Tourniquets are not the last resort.

-US and coalition military forces routinely place tourniquets on wounded extremities as the first attempt to control bleeding.
-This is so even if it is not immediately apparent the bleeding is life threatening.
+US and coalition military forces routinely place tourniquets on wounded extremities as the first attempt at hemorrhage control.
+This is so even if it is not immediately apparent the bleeding is life-threatening.

 Specialized tourniquets are routinely placed during surgery to keep bleeding out of the surgical field so surgeons can see what they are operating on.
 These tourniquets are generally safe even if they are tight for up to two hours.

 The myth of tourniquets as “last resort” devices stemmed from WWII where none of the issued tourniquets worked well to eliminate arterial flow past the device.
 Besides allowing the casualty to die if they had massive hemorrhage, this flaw frequently caused such significant limb damage that amputation became necessary.
-Needless to say, at the completion of that war, the standard dogma of placing a tourniquet equals amputation was firmly entrenched.
+At the completion of that war, the standard dogma of placing a tourniquet equals amputation was firmly entrenched.

 Newer devices used by the Department of Defense have been researched and studied over the past 15 years of combat during the Global War on Terror.

-In the end, although tourniquets generally work on any extremity they can adequately circumferentially tighten around, Klingons are simply too large for current Earthly tourniquets.
+In the end, although tourniquets generally work for hemorrhage control on any extremity they can adequately circumferentially tighten around, Klingons are too large for current Earthly tourniquets.
 They will need to manufacture their own devices to account for their larger sized extremities.
 However, your more average sized humanoid limbs will fit commercial tourniquets just fine.

 So in answer to Robert’s question, yes tourniquets will work on Klingons.